The modulating function method for state estimation and feedback of infinite-dimensional systems: State feedback

 \section{State feedback}

-We will now discuss the benefit of Theorem~\ref{thm:main} for state feedback.
-To this end, we introduce a~subspace of $X$ which is, loosely speaking, consisting of all states which are part of a~trajectory with smooth input.
-More precisely, we consider the space
+We now apply Theorem~\ref{thm:main} to the implementation of state feedback.
+To this end, we introduce a subspace of $X$ consisting of those states that are compatible with some input in the domain of $A\&B$.
+More precisely, let